310mc/https-310mc.github.io-tl/source/_posts/rainbow/minitalk/chiaki_2.md

               Mm~… Transfer student, can you stand?
               {% endbubble %}
               {% bubble Chiaki smile %}
               Good, good.
-It seems you can stand just fine, so you don't have to worry.
-I won't make you get on my back.
+It seems you can stand just fine.
+You don't have to worry, I won't make you get on my back.

               But well, let's at least go to the infirmary just in case, okay?
 				{% endbubble %}